 From September 2012 regulations changed so that schools are no longer required to publish a prospectus and have a curriculum policy, thus avoiding duplication of effort, and unnecessary cost.
 Instead, schools are required to publish key information online.
 This page contains answers to common questions about the changes in the regulations and comes courtesy of The National Archives (2012).
-The original article can be found here.

 What if a school does not have a website?